USP <61> Test- Microbial Enumeration Test

 Cosmetics and personal care products, pharmaceutical and other products which are categorized as non sterile products are not completely free of microorganisms.
-USP 61 test is carried out to find out that these organisms are present in low number or high number.
+USP 61 test is carried out to find out if these organisms are present in low or high numbers.

 USP 61 Microbial enumeration test is a quantitative test which determines the Total Aerobic Microbial Count (TAMC) and Total Yeast and Mold Count ( TYMC) present in the test product.

-If the product is determined to have low count of bacteria, yeast and mold, it can still be harmful if pathogens are present even though in very low number.
-Therefore, it should also be determined that the product do not have harmful bacteria present.
-Harmful organisms or Pathogens are supposed to be absent in a product .
+If the product is determined to a have low count of bacteria, yeast and mold, it can still be harmful if pathogens are present even though they are very low in number.
+Therefore, it should also be determined that the product does not have harmful bacteria present.
+Harmful organisms and pathogens are supposed to be absent in a product .

 USP 62 Test For Specified Microorganisms determines whether these pathogens are present or absent.

 USP 61 Microbial Enumeration Testing Labs - Microbial Growth Agar Media